mbalesni/deepspeed_llama/README.md

 # Fine-tune LLaMA with DeepSpeed

+> **WARNING**: This code was not tested **at all**.
+This was adapted from a private repo blindly without ever having been run.
+Expect it to not run from the first few attempts and to have numerous bugs.

 This directory contains code to fine-tune a LLaMA model with DeepSpeed on a compute cluster.

 It assumes that you have access to a compute cluster with a SLURM scheduler and access to the LLaMA model weights.